Skip to Content

 Hearing loss at work and the law

 If you are deaf or experiencing hearing loss, according to the Equality Act 2010, you may fall under the definition of disability.
 The Equality Act protects people in the workplace against unfair treatment.
-Consequently, this designation entitles you to equal access and equitable opportunities, ensuring that you are not subjected to discrimination.
+This designation entitles you to equal access and equitable opportunities, ensuring that you are not subjected to discrimination.

 If you are deaf or have hearing loss or tinnitus that fits this definition, you will have rights under the Act, even if you don’t think of yourself as being disabled.